-ORY Kratos implements both scenarios by using JSON Schemas for Identity Traits
+Ory Kratos implements both scenarios by using Identity Schemas

 Forget passport-js, oidc-client, ...

 While proprietary and bespoke middleware can protect APIs and Web endpoints, Ory Open Source provides a base solution for many use cases.
-For example, ORY Kratos integrates with ORY Oathkeeper, a Reverse Proxy solution.
-Defining Access Rules is as easy as writing a few lines of JSON / JSON5 / YAML!
+For example, Ory Kratos integrates with Ory Oathkeeper, a Reverse Proxy solution.
+Defining Access Rules is as easy as writing some JSON / JSON5 / YAML!

-Please consult the Quick Start documentation Quickstart, for further information.
+Please consult the Quickstart documentation, for further information.